kaBeech/monads-are-easy/README.md

             bind (M x) (\x -> (bind (f(x)) g)) == bind (bind (M x) f) g

     -- Alternative bind - infix of above
+    -- Totality (per type definition)
     `>>=` :: M a -> (a -> M b) -> M b
     M x >>= f = f(x) :: M b
         where
             -- Associativity
             M x >>= (\x -> (f(x) >>= g)) == (M x >>= f) >>= g

-    -- Example of a function using monadic patterns
+    -- Example of a function returning a monadic type.
     -- Gives the first element of a list with at least -- one element
     safeHead :: [a] -> Maybe a